Top-gg-Community/ruby-sdk/README.md

 ```
 ### AutoPosting

-The wrapper provides you with autoposting functionality
-with the wrapper posting bot statistics every 30 minutes.
+The library provides you with autoposting functionality, and autoposts statistics every 30 minutes, automatically!
 Here's how you can enable it

 ```ruby